-A self-described social justice educator, Sirrita Darby hails from Detroit.
-After graduating from Michigan State University, she returned to her hometown working for Teach for America and has been teaching in the city ever since.
+This week, we've got another brilliant Black woman whom I met in James Madison College (Michigan State University)!
+A self-described social justice educator, Sirrita Darby hails from Detroit, Michigan.
+After graduating from MSU, she returned to her hometown working for Teach for America and has been teaching in the city ever since.

 During winter break of her freshman year at MSU, Sirrita participated in a study abroad program in Dubai studying sustainability and development.
 The topic of the program fit with her interests as a political science major, and she was eager to learn more about this particular Middle Eastern locale after having lived among Middle Eastern communities as a child.
 Studying abroad in Dubai not only exposed her to traveling internationally, but also molded her into being more steadfast and purposeful, which allowed her to face the challenges of her second semester of college with more confidence.